AyanaZaire/AyanaZaire.github.io/notes.md

 ## Values
 1. Community: We center and empower community in everything we do.
 2. Cooperation: We are advocates of democratic decision making, skill sharing, resource exchange, and mutual aid.
-3. Code: We believe code is powerful but also dangerous.
+3. Code: We believe code is powerful but dangerous.
 We believe code can be a positive tool when employed to build equitable and liberated futures.

 ## Learn More Section